-On this day in 1925 construction on the Nurburgring racing circuit in Nürburg, Rhineland-Palatinate, Germany begins.
-The first races would take place on June 18, 1927 for motorcycles with sidecars, which was won by Toni Ulmen on an English 350 cc Velocette.
-Rudolf Caracciola took the checkers at the first automobile race, which was for the 5000 cc class the following day.
+On this day in 1925 construction on the Nürburgring racing circuit in Nürburg, Rhineland-Palatinate, Germany begins.
+The first races would take place on June 18, 1927 for motorcycles with sidecars, which Toni Ulmen won on an English 350 cc Velocette.
+Rudolf Caracciola took the checkers at the first automobile race, the following day.
 He drove a Mercedes Compressor to victory in the 5000 cc class.

-The motorsports complex now features a Grand Prix track that was built in 1984 and has a crowd capacity of more than 150,000 people.
-The track’s biggest weekend of the year is the 24 Hours Nurburgring, which is generally held in mid-May.
-The event features upwards of 220 cars, ranging from those with as little as 100 hp to more than 700 hp factory race cars built by BMW, Opel, Audi, Mercedes-Benz and many other competitors from around the globe.
-There is often more than 700 drivers in total, both amateurs and professionals, with around 290,000 spectators cheering them on over the course of the weekend-long race.
+Today, the motorsports complex features a Grand Prix track built in 1984 and has a crowd capacity of more than 150,000 people.
+The track’s biggest weekend of the year is the Nürburgring 24 Hours, which is generally held in mid-May.
+The event features upwards of 220 cars, ranging from those with as little as 100 hp to high output factory racers built by BMW, Opel, Audi, Mercedes-Benz and many other competitors from around the globe.
+There is often more than 700 drivers in total, both amateurs and professionals, with around 290,000 spectators cheering them on over the course of the race.